What Happens If You Don’t File Taxes?

 Now, if you were an employee and your employer properly reported your wages and all that to the government, then the Social Security administration knows you were working and will give you credits for that year.

-But what if you’re self-employed and you never file a tax return?
+But what if you’re self-employed and never file taxes?
 Well, then you won’t accumulate any Social Security credits based on that income if you don’t report those earnings within three years, three months, and 15 days of the end of the year in which you earned that self-employment income.

 So the credit calculation is just to qualify for Social Security benefits; but the amount of benefits you receive is based in part on an indexed calculation of your actual earnings.
 And obviously if your earnings aren’t reported to the government, your benefits may be lower.